MiguelAngMolina/MiguelAngMolina/README.md

 ## Miguel Ángel Molina Garzón 👨🏽‍💻

-Hello everyone! 👋 I'm Miguel Angel, a passionate 21-year-old software developer hailing from Colombia 🇨🇴.
-My passion for programming intertwines with my love for mathematics and my curiosity for scientific research, especially in areas such as artificial intelligence and computer vision. 🤖🔍
+Hello everyone! 👋 I'm Miguel Angel, a passionate 21-year-old software developer and young researcher from Colombia 🇨🇴.
+My journey combines a love for mathematics and programming with a deep curiosity for scientific research, especially in areas such as artificial intelligence and computer vision. 🤖🔍

-Outside the realm of code, I immerse myself in the richness of music 🎵 and enjoy the cultural diversity that surrounds us.
-Additionally, I'm a sports enthusiast, with a special affection for tennis 🎾 and soccer ⚽, sports that showcase camaraderie and constant excitement.
-I firmly believe in the importance of maintaining a balance between the mind, body, work, and family. 💪👨‍👩‍👧‍👦
+I have actively contributed to research in spectral imaging and AI, and recently co-developed my undergraduate thesis focused on depth estimation through image fusion using deep learning techniques.
+I also design and develop mobile and web applications using technologies like Flutter, Dart, Python, React, and MATLAB, and have experience with tools such as PyTorch and OpenCV.📱💻

-I've had the privilege of participating in a wide range of projects, from academic challenges to professional endeavors. __My experience spans various technologies, including Python, HTML, JavaScript, CSS, Flutter, and MATLAB, with a focus on web development, data science, and mobile app creation.📱💻__
+Beyond code, I’m passionate about music 🎵 and sports, especially tennis 🎾 and soccer ⚽, which reflect the importance of teamwork, dedication, and resilience.
+I believe in maintaining a balance between mind, body, and family, and embrace every challenge as an opportunity to learn and grow.

-My motto is simple yet powerful: discipline and dedication are the keys to achieving any goal.
-I enjoy facing new challenges and find joy in continuous learning and personal and professional growth.
-Every obstacle is an opportunity to learn, and every failure is a stepping stone to success. 🌟
+My motto is simple but powerful: discipline and commitment are the keys to achieving goals.
+I thrive in dynamic environments and enjoy continuous learning and personal and professional development. 🌟
 ### Connect with me!!

 <div align="left">